viper-010/Python_YT/31-Set-Methods/Tutorial /31_02_set-methods.md

 ---

 ## issuperset()
+- **parent set**
-The issuperset() method checks if all the items of a particular set are present in the original set.
+- The issuperset() method checks if all the items of a particular set are present in the original set.
 It returns True if all the items are present, else it returns False.

 ### Example
 ```python